3ygun/esiSiteV2/README.md

 - Scalability
 - General Design Appearance

+The [New Site](http://esiv2.azurewebsites.net/index.html) is avaible for inspection as changes are added.

 ## The Team:
 - David Soller >> 3ygun >> Development (Webmaster)
 - Tiko >> (Designer)